LoganMeitz/votefinder/INSTALL.md

 The virtual environment can be installed wherever you'd like; just make sure you know where it is.

+If you'd like to keep your Votefinder venv alongside the Votefinder code, the `.gitignore` for this repo already has an entry for `/vfvenv`.

 Install the requirements from `requirements.txt` into the virtual environment.

 ```bash